-- Defining load capacity concepts for each site - Proposing exclusion zones - Listing practices to be excluded for each site - Defining arrangements required according to - Subject all types of visits to specific authorisa - Evaluate samples of recreational fishing - Inform pleasure boats about issues relating t protection areas, disturbing animals etc. - Establish monitoring
+Defining load capacity concepts for each site

+- Proposing exclusion zones - Listing practices to be excluded for each site - Defining arrangements required according to - Subject all types of visits to specific authorisa - Evaluate samples of recreational fishing - Inform pleasure boats about issues relating t protection areas, disturbing animals etc. - Establish monitoring

-BLE AND RESPONSIBLE USES
+LE AND RESPONSIBLE USES

 ELOPMENT O F RESPONSIBLE TOURISM

-on of Indi VIDUAL VISITS
+on of Indi' VIDUAL VISITS

-h
+h.t.h

-ificant hui most untouched by human impact. man impact between the 18th
+vhich are ali lificant hur most untouched by human impact. man impact between the 18th

-- een the 19th century and the they have once again become
+g, or betw loitation, t een the 19th century and the the share once again become

-diversity are shelters for numerous vulnerable ts to these areas, especially for recreational
+diversity are ts to these shelters for numerous vulnerable areas, especially for recreational

-nce and be flexible.
+iken in adva because this nce and be flexible.
 Pleasure boats, is a growing industry.

 + Targets:

 of the - 90 %

 r site out - 90 %

-j/ $\mathbf{N}$
+i

 70.

-)'

-o visits to the ation e sites

-o these spac ces: Regulation, invasive species,
+o visits to the ation e sites o these spac ces: Regulation, invasive species,